marcesher/learn/go/getting-started.md

 - Goven (https://github.com/kr/goven) is a tool for copying dependencies locally if you don't want your build system, etc to be pulling from master on public repos
 - http://golang.org/doc/faq#methods_on_values_or_pointers has a clear explanation on pointers vs values
     - **Pointer types behave in the same manner as Java**... it's value types that are different.
 Think: in Java, if you pass a map instance and update it, that update is visible outside the method context.
 In Go, that's what happens with pointer types.
 Go **always** passes a copy of the argument; so if the copy is a value type, any updates to it will not be visible outside the function context because you're updating a copy of a value, not a copy of a pointer and consequently you're interacting with different memory space
+- Structs in go are crazy and awesome.
+They are pretty much like Maps in other language.
+But they're also used as the receiver of functions.
+The FAQ, one time, referred to structs parenthetically as "classes".
+So they're like this cut-the-bullshit approach to classes... we all know that classes are just data and methods (ignoring hierarchy for the moment), and so Go seems to implement that as simply as possible.
+I like it.

 ## Questions after taking the Go tour